-SHAREHOLDER PROPOSALS FOR THE
+SHAREHOLDER PROPOSALS FOR THE 2007 ANNUAL MEETING

-2005 ANNUAL MEETING

-Shareholder proposals for inclusion in the proxy materials related to the 2005 Annual Meeting of Shareholders must be received by the Company no later than November 19, 2004.
-Any shareholder proposal not intended to be included in the proxy materials related to the 2005 Annual Meeting of Shareholders must be received by the Company no later than February 25, 2005 or else management of the Company will retain discretion to vote proxies received for that meeting in their discretion with respect to such proposal.
+Shareholder proposals for inclusion in the proxy materials related to the 2007 Annual Meeting of Shareholders pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended, must be received by the Company no later than November 23, 2006.
+Any shareholder proposal not intended to be included in the proxy materials related to the 2007 Annual Meeting of Shareholders must be received by the Company no earlier than January 31, 2007 and no later than February 20, 2007 or else management of the Company will retain discretion to vote proxies received for that meeting in their discretion with respect to such proposal.